raspberrypilearning/interactive-animation/en/step_1.md

 --- no-print ---
-Click on the green flag to see this example project run.
-When you click on a balloon, it will pop and dissappear.
+Click on the green flag to see one of the example projects run.
+When you click on a balloon, it will burst, 'pop' and dissappear.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/425346741/?autostart=false" frameborder="0"></iframe>